gnvIRCAM/Audio-representation-trimming/README.md

 ## Installation

-Along a functional pytorch installation, please run ```pip install -r requirements.txt``` to install the required dependencies.
+Along a functional pytorch installation, please run ` pip install -r requirements.txt ` to install the required dependencies.
 In addition, you will have to install the foundation models from these repositories :

 - MusicFM : [https://github.com/minzwon/musicfm](https://github.com/minzwon/musicfm)
 - MSCLAP : [https://github.com/microsoft/CLAP](https://github.com/microsoft/CLAP)
 - Wav2Vec2.0 : see [torchaudio official documentation](https://pytorch.org/audio/main/models.html)

+Once installed, create a .env configuration file to add paths to the models' checkpoints (an example of such a file can be found [here](./template.env)).

 Datasets can be found at the following links :